erkr/PowerRequestWrapper/readme.md

+# PowerRequestWrapper
-PowerRequestWrapper is a tool to prevent your PC from going into Sleep mode while doing something critical.
+A tool to prevent your PC from going into Sleep mode while doing something critical.
-Of course you can temporary change your power settings, but this tool simply creates a power lock to keep the PC awake during a critical operation.
+Of course you can temporary change your windows power settings, but you have to remember to undo this lateron.
+This tool simply creates a power lock to keep the PC awake during a critical operation (interactive, or while running a program).

-##One important remark.
+## One important remark.
 Some virus scanners (i.e. Avira) will perform a Heuristic scan the first time calling PowerRequestWrapper with command line options.
 As a result the program will 'stall' for 30-60 seconds.
 Note, that happens only the first time.
 PowerRequestWrapper is not hanging.

-##Two usage options:
+## Two usage options:

-Interactivemode: call PowerRequestWrapper without a command (option -c).
+* Interactivemode: call PowerRequestWrapper without a command (option -c).
 PowerRequestWrapper will open a pop-up dialog.
 The lock will be released when you close that dialog
-Wrapper mode: call PowerRequestWrapper with a command.
+* Wrapper mode: call PowerRequestWrapper with a command.
 PowerRequestWrapper will create a process for the command. and wait till the process is clossed to release the lock.
 When everything works as expected, an option -n can be used to run without a console window.
 Only do that once it is wori=king, because you don't see any messages from PowerRequestWrapper anymore

-##example 1, interactive in a console window:
+## Example 1, interactive in a console window:
 ```
 C:\source\repos\PowerRequestWrapper\Release>PowerRequestWrapper
 PowerRequestWrapper started: "Unlock by pressing OK in pop-up dialog".